 Our Mesothelioma Attorneys Can Help You

 Studies show that manufacturers of asbestos-containing products may have been aware of its health dangers as far back as the 1920s.
 Still, companies continued to make and sell these products without giving proper warnings, and employers failed to provide proper training and safety equipment for workers coming into contact with this mineral.

 If you believe that you are ill due to being wrongfully exposed to asbestos, it is crucial to work with an Atlanta mesothelioma attorney who will work hard to secure compensation for you.

 Monge & Associates can pursue relief for you and your loved ones through a workers’ compensation claim or a personal injury or wrongful death lawsuit.
 We can review your residential and occupational history, research records and interview co-workers and other witnesses.
 We can ultimately determine when and how you were exposed to asbestos and who should be held legally responsible, including any manufacturers, distributors or sellers of asbestos-containing products.

 Mesothelioma cases can be complicated matters.
 A successful mesothelioma lawsuit requires extensive research and investigation.
 If you pursue legal relief for the physical, emotional and financial harm you have suffered due to asbestos exposure, it is important to work with a law firm that has the skill, experience and resources to handle these types of cases.

-To learn how The Accident & Disability Attorneys of Monge & Associates can help you, call us today or use our online form.
+To learn how our legal team can help you, call us today or use our online form.
 We serve clients throughout Atlanta, Decatur, Lithonia, College Park, East Point, Stone Mountain, Norcross, Conyers, Riverdale, Duluth, Fayetteville, Loganville and across the Southeast.
 Our mesothelioma lawyers can provide a free consultation about your case.